Read below to find out more about Mohs surgery.

 HOW DO I PREPARE FOR MOHS SURGERY?

-Surgery is performed under local anesthesia.
-We suggest that you eat your normal breakfast or lunch unless otherwise specified.
+The surgery is performed under local anesthesia.
+We suggest that you eat a normal breakfast or lunch, unless otherwise specified.
 Please bathe or shower and wash your hair to minimize your risk of a surgical site infection.

-It is important that you do NOT take any anti-anxiety medicines, narcotic pain medicines or similar types of medicines on the morning of the surgery.
-If needed, we will provide you with an anti-anxiety medicine once you have signed the consent form.
-You will need someone to accompany you to give you a ride home.
-This is a requirement if you receive anti-anxiety medicine.
+It is important that you do NOT take any anti-anxiety medicines, narcotic pain medicines, or similar types of medicines on the day of the surgery.
+Once you have consulted with Dr. Lee, we can provide you with an anti-anxiety medication.
+For Mohs surgery, you will be here for several hours, so bring a book, magazine, or laptop.
+We recommend that you have someone accompany you to give you a ride home.
+This is a requirement if you receive anti-anxiety medicines.

 It is essential that you are able to positively identify the biopsy site on which surgery will be performed.
 If you cannot, please let us know ahead of time.
 You may need to go to your referring physician to have the site marked.